rick68/eigenjs/README.md

 #### mat.middleCols(startCol, n)

-Returns a block consisting of a range of columns of it.
+Returns a block consisting of a range of columns of *this.

 ```js
 var M = require('eigenjs').Matrix